Logo

 How H. Pylori is Diagnosed

 There are several methods to detect H. Pylori each with different degrees of accuracy.
 While many people infected are asymptomatic, symptoms to look out for are abdominal pain or discomfort when the stomach is empty, nausea and vomiting, loss of appetite, burping, unexplained weight loss, signs of peptic ulcers.
 Several diagnostic tests can determine the presence of H. pylori: Urea Breath Test (UBT), Stool Antigen Test to determine the presence of H.pylori antigens indicating an active infection.
 Endoscopy with Biopsy which examines the stomach lining.
 Blood tests are used to measure antibodies to H pylori.
 Antibodies are proteins made by the body’s immune system when it detects harmful substances such as bacteria.
 Blood tests for H pylori can only tell if your body has H pylori antibodies.
-It cannot tell if you have a current infection or how long you have had i
+It cannot tell if you have a current infection or how long you have had it.

 Food Safety Practices to Mitigate Risk